Dome of the Chain: Religious significance

-David's and Solomon's place of judgment
+David's and Solomon's Place of Judgment

 The tradition connecting the Dome with King David and his court of justice is strictly Islamic, and all its sources date to the Early Muslim period.

 Three Muslim sources, from Ibn 'Abd Rabbihi in 913, to Nāsir-i Khosro in 1047, to 'Ali of Herat in 1173, connect the Dome with a chain from the time of either the "Children of Israel", David, or Solomon, where justice was administered.
 This would happen either by divine intervention, the chain hung by David not allowing liars to touch it, or directly by Solomon, the wise son of David.
-All these sources are testimony to the fact that in the Early Muslim period, several centuries into Muslim rule in Jerusalem, the Temple Mount was still very much connected in Islamic traditions to its Jewish biblical legacy.
+All these sources are testimony to the fact that in the Early Muslim period, several centuries into Muslim rule in Jerusalem, the Al Aqsa Mosque is claimed to be connected in Islamic traditions to its Jewish biblical legacy.
 The sources referring to the "David's chain" tradition are all Islamic and dating to the Early Muslim period, suggesting that there has been a scholarly effort of legitimising the rule of the Umayyads by associating them with Davidic justice.
 A 12th-century author, al-Idrisi, even called the site the "Holy of Holies".

 According to Mujir ad-Din (15th century), the Dome of the Chain owes its name to an ancient legend connecting it to King Solomon.
 Among the wonders of the Holy House is the chain, which Solomon, son of David, suspended between Heaven and Earth, to the east of the Rock, where the Dome of the Chain now stands.
 The chain had one characteristic.
 If two men approached it to solve a point of litigation, only the honest and upright man could take hold of it; the unjust man saw it move out of his reach.

 Mujir ad-Din offers an explanation to why the chain is no more there: A man refused to return 100 golden dinars to the rightful owner.
 He melted down the coins, pouring the gold into his walking-stick.
 Before swearing that he has repaid his due, he asked the owner to hold his stick, and the chain allowed him to touch it.
 After giving back the stick to the liar, the money's owner swore that the gold had not been returned to him, while also holding the chain.
 With people present at the trial baffled over how both testimonies could have been true, the chain withdrew to heaven in disgust.

 Much earlier than Mujir ad-Din, Wahb ibn Munabbih (d.
 725–37), a transmitter of Israʼiliyyat and probable convert from Judaism, offers a drier explanation, writing that the chain was withdrawn still during David's lifetime and would return at the End of Days.

+Muhammad Meeting the Maidens of Jannah

+According to al-Wasiti, one tradition identifies this location as the place where Muhammad, on his night journey to Jerusalem, met the black eyed maidens of Paradise (hur al-'ayn).